24 Breathtaking Waterfalls You’ll Find in Oregon

 - Directions: Take the Wahkeena Falls Trail, a two-mile trek that leads to two waterfalls!

-It’s a wonderfully immersive experience, with the trail winding through old-growth forest and getting so close to the cascades that the powerful spray of the falls can be felt much of the year.
+Deep in the heart of the Columbia River Gorge, the Wahkeena Falls Trail is a veritable waterfall twofer.
+This accessible, two-mile trek leads to both the eponymous Wahkeena Falls and the enchanting Fairy Falls.
+It’s a wonderfully immersive experience, with the trail winding through old-growth forests and getting so close to the cascades that the powerful spray of the falls can be felt much of the year.

-Once you reach Wahkeena Falls, there’s a bench that provides a wonderful viewpoint and spot to catch your breath.
+Once you reach Wahkeena Falls, a bench provides an excellent viewpoint and spot to catch your breath.
 From here, you’ll navigate a series of switchbacks (and some incredible views!) as you ascend the trail’s 800-foot elevation gain.
-At the top viewpoint, the trail turns to dirt and travels through a narrow canyon; and from here, you’ll hear and then see the fantastic Fairy Falls.
+At the top viewpoint, the trail turns to dirt and travels through a narrow canyon; from here, you’ll hear and then see the fantastic Fairy Falls.
+This trail is a real-life fairy tale, and it’s just a stone’s throw from Oregon’s largest city.

 Oregon Coast Waterfalls